mhusm/XD-MVC/Framework/readme.md

 ### Connecting to the server
-None of the attributes are required.
+None of the attributes are required as there are defaults that match the server-side component.
 If `reconnect` is set to `true`, the device will automatically try to reconnect to previously connected devices.
 ```html
 <xdmvc-connection server="darroch.inf.ethz.ch" port="9000" ajaxPort="9001" reconnect="true"></xdmvc-connection>